13 DPO – Pregnancy Symptoms

 If you experience implantation bleeding, it is a positive sign that implantation has occurred.
 Implantation is where the fertilized egg implants onto the lining of the uterus.

-Implantation typically occurs between 6 and 12 DPO- most commonly between 8 and 9 DPO.
+Implantation typically occurs between 6 and 12 DPO- most commonly at around 10 DPO.

 Another symptom that often comes with implantation is mild cramping.